-At first glance, Agile project methods and construction management might look an odd couple.
-After all, the Agile development that started in the software industry revolved around constantly checking and adapting the deliverables to changes in the market.
+At first glance, Agile construction methods and management might look like an odd couple.
+After all, the Agile development— that made its name in the automotive and software industry—revolves around constantly checking and adapting the deliverables to changes in the market.
+One would not think construction projects can be changed as one would change a software.

 Building on the Agile Model